-- Made by Miss Kelly, a schoolmistress in Melbourne.
-A facsimile of the kind of spinning toy she made and gambled with as a child.
+- Made by Miss Kelly, a schoolmistress in Melbourne, as an example of the kind of spinning toy she made and gambled with as a child.

 The principle of the toodlembuck is seen in other games, such as the more complicated 'Prophet', described in Cassell's Book of Indoor Amusements, Card Games and Fireside Fun, made from a circle of 'pastebord' drawn into wedges and spun on a 'small wooden stand' with the figure of a prophet at the centre (5th edition, 1888, p.76).

 This object forms part of the Dorothy Howard Collection, contained within the Australian Children's Folklore Collection.
 The ACFC is unique in Australia, documenting contemporary children's folklore across Australia and in other countries reaching back to the 1870s.
 The Collection has a strong component of research material relating to Victoria.

 - Spinning toy, consisting of cardboard disc with ruled lines dividing the top into 8 segments, each with a horse's name; wooden skewer with a nail through it; black wooden cotton reel with two nails in the top and a length of white string tied around the middle.
 The string has a black button on the end.
 The cotton reel has remnants of the paper labels on top and bottom.
 The cardboard disc may have been an old exercise book cover, as it has a black coating on the underside.
 Acknowledgement: Australian Children's Folklore Collection, Museum Victoria.

 - Cultural Gifts Donation from Dr June Factor, 1999

 - Donated through the Australian Government's Cultural Gifts Program.

 |Tagged with:||children s folklore, children s play, domestic equipment, gaming activities, horse racing, making history - australian childrens folklore|